-The history department’s staffing and resources are strong in American history, particularly in the nineteenth century, an area in which it has long excelled.
-Department faculty include Daniel Feller in the Jacksonian era, Ernest Freeberg in religion and culture, Luke Harlow in Civil War, Reconstruction, and religion, Christopher Magra in early America and the Atlantic World, William D. Mercer in legal history, Robert J. Norrell in Southern history and race relations, Julie Reed in American Indian history, and Lynn Sacco in the Gilded Age and Progressive Era and in gender and sexuality.
+The History Department’s staffing and resources are strong in American history, particularly in the nineteenth century, an area in which it has long excelled.
+Current American history faculty include Kristen Block in slavery and the Atlantic World, Daniel Feller in the Jacksonian era, Ernest Freeberg in nineteenth and twentieth century cultural history, Luke Harlow in the antebellum, Civil War, and Reconstruction eras and in religion, Robert Bland in African American, Southern, and Reconstruction history, Christopher Magra in early America and the Atlantic World, William D. Mercer in legal and constitutional history, Robert J. Norrell in Southern history and race relations, Tore Olsson in twentieth century U.S., transnational, and agricultural history, Lynn Sacco in the Gilded Age and Progressive Era, gender and sexuality, and popular culture, and Brandon Winford in African-American and civil rights history.

-Students are currently writing doctoral dissertations on such topics as the shaping of Jacksonian Indian removal, the origins of American religious camp meetings, evangelical responses to the antebellum market economy, and pacifist networks in the Civil War.
+Current and recent doctoral dissertations include such topics as the shaping of Jacksonian Indian removal, the origins of American religious camp meetings, evangelical responses to the antebellum market economy, and pacifist networks in the Civil War.

 Students in the program produce publishable scholarship both before and after earning their degrees.
-Publications by current students include articles in Civil War History by William Hardy and in The Journal of East Tennessee History by Jason Mead and Jason Yeatts.
+Recent student publications include articles in Civil War History by William Hardy and in The Journal of East Tennessee History by Jason Mead and Jason Yeatts.

 Books by recent department graduates include: